 There are a few odd houses here and there in Yi O San Tsuen.
 They all look abandoned.
 So there’s not much to see.
 But at least the trail is flat and very easy to hike.

-After Yi O San Tsuen, the trail will become a concrete path and it hugs the entire coast.
+After Yi O San Tsuen, the trail will become a concrete path and hug the entire coast.

 Follow the path to Tai O Village